 David Quammen

-David Quammen is an acclaimed science, nature, and travel writer whose books and articles explore the interconnectedness of the natural world.
-He is particularly known for his detailed research and engaging narrative style, often focusing on evolutionary biology and the impact of diseases on humans and wildlife.
+David Quammen is an American science, nature, and travel writer and the author of fifteen books.
+He is known for his work on natural history and the intersection of science and human culture.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.